Fayetteville, North Carolina: Fort Bragg and Pope Army Airfield

 Fort Bragg and Pope Army Airfield Field are in the northern part of the city of Fayetteville.

 Several U.S. Army airborne units are stationed at Fort Bragg, most prominently the XVIII Airborne Corps HQ, the 82nd Airborne Division, the United States Army Special Operations Command, the 1st Special Forces Command (Airborne), and the United States Army John F. Kennedy Special Warfare Center and School.

 Fort Bragg was the home of the Field Artillery at the onset of World War II.
-All the Army's artillery units east of the Mississippi River were based at the post, about 5,000 men.
+All the Army's artillery units east of the Mississippi River were based at the post, about 5,000 troops.
 Soldiers tested the Army's new bantam car, soon known as the Jeep, although most of the power to move artillery still came from horses and burros.
 On September 12, 1940, the Army contracted to expand the post, bringing the 9th Infantry Division to Fort Bragg.

 The mission of Pope Field is to provide airlift to American armed forces and humanitarian missions flown worldwide.
 Pope Field mainly includes air transportation for the 82nd Airborne, among other airborne units on Fort Bragg.

 All of Pope's fighter jet squadrons have been relocated to Moody AFB, Georgia.
-The central entity at Pope is now the Air Force Reserve, although they still have a small amount of active personnel.
+The central entity at Pope is now the Air Force Reserve, although they still have a small number of active personnel.

-In September 2008, Fayetteville annexed 85% of Ft.
-Bragg, bringing the city's population to 206,000.
-Ft.
-Bragg retains its police, fire, and EMS services.
+In September 2008, Fayetteville annexed 85% of Fort Bragg, bringing the city's population to 206,000.
+Fort Bragg retains its police, fire, and EMS services.
 Fayetteville hopes to attract large retail businesses to the area using the new population figures.